Mesa, Arizona: Education

-Almost all of the city of Mesa is served by public schools operated by Mesa Public Schools; however, a small southern portion is served by the Gilbert Public Schools and the Queen Creek Unified School District, and a small western portion is served by the Tempe Elementary School District and the Tempe Union High School District.
+Almost all of the city of Mesa is served by public schools operated by Mesa Public Schools; however, the southern portion is served by Gilbert Public Schools, the Higley Unified School District and the Queen Creek Unified School District, and a small western portion is served by the Tempe Elementary School District and the Tempe Union High School District.

 Pilgrim Lutheran School is a Christian Pre-K-8 school of the Wisconsin Evangelical Lutheran Synod in Mesa.

-Mesa is home to Mesa Community College, the largest of the Maricopa Community Colleges, which enrolls over 24,000 full and part-time students.
+More than 40,000 students are enrolled in more than 10 colleges and universities located in Mesa.
+Mesa is home to Mesa Community College, the largest of the Maricopa Community Colleges, which enrolls over 24,000 full and part-time students, and Chandler–Gilbert Community College.
 The Polytechnic campus of Arizona State University lies in southeast Mesa.
 This satellite campus enrolls over 6,000 undergraduate and graduate students in scientific and engineering fields.
 A. T. Still University operates an Osteopathic Medical School in Mesa.

-The aviation school CAE Global Academy Phoenix is located in Mesa.
+Private for-profit institutions include Arizona College, Carrington College, DeVry University, Pima Medical Institute, and CAE Global Academy Phoenix.
+Arizona State University opened the Media and Immersive eXperience Center in the ASU at Mesa City Center complex in 2022, offering programs from the Herberger Institute for Design and Arts including a film school with media production facilities and a theater.

 After launching a higher education initiative in 2012, Mesa became home to branch campuses of five private, liberal arts institutions: Albright College, Westminster College, Benedictine University, Upper Iowa University and Wilkes University.
-Two have since left (Albright College and Westminster College), while a third, Wilkes University, recently announced it would move entirely online.
+Albright College and Westminster College are no longer in the city, and Wilkes University has moved entirely online.